-This Chapter 11 ‘toolbox’ is made even more attractive for foreign debtors because of two principles of deference running through US jurisprudence: deference to foreign law and respect for foreign creditors.
+This Chapter 11 ‘toolbox’ is made even more attractive for non-US debtors because of two principles of deference running through US jurisprudence: deference to non-US law and respect for non-US creditors.
 The Bankruptcy Code defers to non-bankruptcy law to determine most of the substantive rights of parties.
-As a result, the fiduciary duties of a board of directors, the value of a contract, the rights and obligations of parties under an agreement, the validity and priority of liens and the vast majority of other issues that arise in a Chapter 11 case, are all resolved by foreign law for international debtors.
+As a result, the fiduciary duties of a board of directors, the value of a contract, the rights and obligations of parties under an agreement, the validity and priority of liens and the vast majority of other issues that arise in a Chapter 11 case are all resolved by non-US law for international debtors.
 For example, the question of whether a creditor properly perfected his or her lien over real estate located in Brazil will be governed by Brazilian law, and the question of whether a party to an Ecuadorian contract has a claim against the debtor for failure to perform will be governed by Ecuadorian law.
-Equally important, courts have developed a set of principles to respect the rights of foreign creditors during a US bankruptcy case.
-For example, in a US bankruptcy case involving a foreign debtor, it is commonplace for the court to grant a special order exempting employees and trade creditors outside the United States from the application of the ‘automatic stay’, thereby allowing non-US employees and trade creditors to be paid in full while financial creditors or US creditors are substantially impaired.
+Equally important, courts have developed a set of principles to respect the rights of non-US creditors during a US bankruptcy case.
+For example, in a US bankruptcy case involving a non-US debtor, it is commonplace for the court to grant a special order exempting employees and trade creditors outside the United States from the application of the ‘automatic stay’, thereby allowing non-US employees and trade creditors to be paid in full while financial creditors or US creditors are substantially impaired.

 The benefits of US restructuring law are available to companies organised in, and predominantly operating in, other jurisdictions.
 Unlike most of the laws in the United States, Chapter 11 is expressly extraterritorial.
 There is no requirement that a debtor be organised in the United States.
 The technical jurisdictional requirement – including for a plenary Chapter 11 proceeding as well as for a Chapter 15 ancillary proceeding – is merely that the company have some property in the United States, and courts have interpreted the property requirement to be satisfied by a single bank account in New York City.
 Notwithstanding this low threshold, once a debtor is in Chapter 11, the orders of the court in the United States have global reach.
 For example, the moratorium on creditor action created by the filing of a Chapter 11 petition in the United States (the automatic stay) prohibits creditor action anywhere in the world, instantaneously on the first day of the case and without a requirement for international recognition.

 Any global company of sufficient size is likely to have US creditors and US stockholders, incur debts under US law, conduct business in US dollars and keep at least part of its money in US banks, even in the absence of direct US operations.
-The ubiquity of corporate contacts with the United States makes US jurisdiction feasible for a surprising number of foreign debtors.
-Although a US court will not accept a Chapter 11 case where critical court orders cannot be enforced, few internationally active companies are in a position where they do not have some assets or operations subject to the jurisdictional reach of the United States.
-This is equally true in many pre-insolvency situations, referred to in the United States as ‘prepackaged’ or ‘prearranged’ Chapter 11 cases, where the parties affected are internationally active financial creditors and businesses with multinational operations in dollars.
+The ubiquity of corporate contacts with the United States makes US jurisdiction feasible for a surprising number of non-US debtors.
+Although a US court may not accept a Chapter 11 case where critical court orders cannot be enforced, few internationally active companies are in a position where they do not have some assets or operations subject to the jurisdictional reach of the United States.
+This is equally true in many pre-insolvency situations, referred to in the United States as ‘pre-packaged’ or ‘prearranged’ Chapter 11 cases, where the parties affected are internationally active financial creditors and businesses with multinational operations in dollars.
 Accordingly, Chapter 11 may be a very attractive option for multinationals looking to undertake a balance sheet or operational restructuring.